AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 Agenda: Discuss Week 1 Next Steps and Deliverables

 Discussion: We trouble-shooted publishing the project notebook on Anaconda cloud.
 I love Anaconda, it's the next best thing since sliced bread!
-It lets folks dive right into coding without the barrier and headache of setting up your environment and getting your libraries to work.
+It lets folks dive right into coding without the barrier and headache of setting up your environment and getting your packages to work.
 We coded the first condition in Pandas, "Include records where first instance Previous Status = New" and called it a day.

 Next Steps: Start working on Blog 1